MJOLNIRPackage/MJOLNIR/docs/InDepthDocumentation/FileConversion.rst

     - External parameter

 However, in the initial phase of set-up other scans might be conducted.
 The data conversion thus does not require a specific scan but allows for all types.
-This does then require the user to choose corresponding visualizations correspondingly.
+This does then require the user to choose visualizations correspondingly.

 ..
 The most common operation is expected to be a rotate of the back-end into a suitable :math:`A4` and :math:`E_i` position to cover the interesting physics, and then a performance of an :math:`A3` scan.
 The rotation angle of this scan depends on the symmetry of the crystal in the given scattering plane as performing a 360 degrees scan with a 90 degrees symmetry does not provide additional information.
 After such a scan, would rotate :math:`A4` by half a wedge coverage angle (3.75 degrees) to cover the dark angles and then perform an identical :math:`A3` scan.
 This could be performed with different incoming energies to expand the covered area in the energy direction.